 Beware of Negative Emotions

 A realistic response, one not driven by doubt, would be: “A fender bender would shake anyone up.
-I’ve been driving for more than twenty-three years at least five times each day and this is only my second accident.
+I have been driving for more than twenty-three years at least five times each day and this is only my second accident.
 I’d say based on those statistics I’m a competent driver.
-Feelings aren’t facts.”
+Feelings are not facts.”

 When your negative emotions take over, you thwart yourself.
 Having lost the confidence to believe in yourself, you cease to reach for your goals; instead you retreat, sabotaging or evading your success.